openintegrationhub/sdf-adapter/README.md

 ### Send Message to Open Integration Hub

 If a message arrives from the preceding component it is forwared to the correct service(s)/queue(s).
-One possible recipient of the forwarded message is the [dispatcher component](component-dispatcher.md).
+The message is then consumed by the data hub for further processing.

 ![sdfAdapter](assets/sdfAdapter.png)

-If scenario 1 is realized it is necessary that the sdf adapter provides meta information in order to clearly identify the data set after it has been pushed onto the queue.

 The following snippet shows an example of a dataset that has been processed by the sdf adapter: